jrzayev/GitLab-PyPi-Package/README.md

 ## Authentication via SSO

 If you want to authenticate via GitLab's Single Sign-On (SSO), you can pass the `--sso` flag.
-When using SSO, you do not need to provide `--gitlab_token` or `--gitlab_username`, as these will be retrieved automatically via OAuth2 authentication.
+When using SSO, you do not need to provide `--gitlab_token` or `--gitlab_user`, as these will be retrieved automatically via OAuth2 authentication.

 **Example Usage**:
 ```bash